codex-team/moduleDispatcher/README.md

     Library : YourLibrary
 });
 ```
+If you don't specify Library, your Modules will be called as window.moduleOne by default.

-##Prepare your modules settings
+## Prepare your Modules settings
-To the HTML Element node of the module you want to init add attribute data-module="" with module name.
+Add attribute ```data-module="yourModuleName"``` to the HTML Element of the Module you want to init.
-###Example
+### Example
 ```html
 <div data-module="comments"></div>
 ```
-You can init multiple modules on one node as well
+You can init multiple Modules on one node as well
 ```html
 <div data-module="comments likes"></div>
 ```
-If your module has settings, place them <b>inside</b> node with data-module.
-Otherwise, don't write anything.
+If your Module has settings, place them <b>inside</b> node with data-module.

 Don't forget to add attribute 'hidden' to ```<module-settings>``` tag
 ```html